Wisconsin vs. Marquette College Basketball Predictions & Picks - December 2

 Wisconsin Performance Insights

-- The Badgers' +70 scoring differential (outscoring opponents by 10.0 points per game) is a result of scoring 73.9 points per game (208th in college basketball) while allowing 63.9 per contest (48th in college basketball).
+- The Badgers' +70 scoring differential (outscoring opponents by 10.0 points per game) is a result of scoring 73.9 points per game (208th in college basketball) while giving up 63.9 per contest (45th in college basketball).

-- The 31.6 rebounds per game Wisconsin averages rank 243rd in the country, and are 6.3 more than the 25.3 its opponents collect per contest.
+- Wisconsin prevails in the rebound battle by an average of 6.3 boards.
+It is recording 31.6 rebounds per game (247th in college basketball) compared to its opponents' 25.3 per outing.

-- Wisconsin makes 5.9 three-pointers per game (295th in college basketball) at a 30.8% rate (262nd in college basketball), compared to the 6.6 its opponents make while shooting 35.9% from beyond the arc.
+- Wisconsin knocks down 5.9 three-pointers per game (294th in college basketball) at a 30.8% rate (265th in college basketball), compared to the 6.6 its opponents make while shooting 35.9% from beyond the arc.

-- The Badgers rank 64th in college basketball with 101.5 points scored per 100 possessions, and 151st in college basketball defensively with 87.8 points conceded per 100 possessions.
+- The Badgers' 101.5 points per 100 possessions on offense rank 64th in college basketball, and the 87.8 points they allow per 100 possessions rank 150th in college basketball.

-- Wisconsin has come up on top in the turnover battle by 4.9 turnovers per game, committing 9.4 (33rd in college basketball action) while forcing 14.3 (71st in college basketball).
+- Wisconsin has typically won the turnover battle this season, committing 9.4 per game (33rd in college basketball action) while forcing 14.3 (70th in college basketball).

 Marquette Performance Insights

-- The Golden Eagles are outscoring opponents by 15.5 points per game, with a +109 scoring differential overall.
-They put up 81.4 points per game (65th in college basketball) and give up 65.9 per contest (89th in college basketball).
+- The Golden Eagles outscore opponents by 15.5 points per game (posting 81.4 points per game, 64th in college basketball, and giving up 65.9 per contest, 84th in college basketball) and have a +109 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.